parraser/videogame_project/doc/sprint 0/PB.md

 #### User Story 4

-As a general player, I want to be able to collide with obstacles so that I can hide from projectiles.
+As a competitive player, I want to be able to collide with obstacles so that I can hide from projectiles.

 Conditions of Satisfaction:
   * The obstacles must be solid objects, so that the player avatar does not phase through the obstacle.